National Guard deployed after Kenosha shooting, suspect arrested | DW | 26.08.2020

 Democratic Wisconsin Governor Tony Evers, who had already declared an emergency over the unrest, said he had authorized the deployment of 500 members the National Guard.

+"A senseless tragedy like this cannot happen again,'' Evers said.
+"I again ask those who choose to exercise their First Amendment rights please do so peacefully and safely, as so many did last night.
+I also ask the individuals who are not there to exercise those rights to please stay home and let local first responders, law enforcement and members of the Wisconsin National Guard do their jobs.''

-Police shot Jacob Blake multiple times in the black at close range, leaving him paralyzed, his lawyers said.
-The incident, captured on video, sparked renewed protests over racial injustice and police brutality.
+Police shot Jacob Blake multiple times in the back at close range on Sunday, leaving him paralyzed, his lawyers said.
+The incident, captured on video, sparked renewed protests over racial injustice and police brutality in the US.

 Anti-racism demonstrators also took to the streets in Portland, Oregon and Louisville, Kentucky on Tuesday night, a continuation of the nationwide Black Lives Matter protests ignited by the police killing of Black man George Floyd in Minneapolis on May 25.